shadow2560/Ultimate-Switch-Hack-Script/tools/nvda/userConfig/addons/TeleNVDA/doc/da/readme.md

 NVDA-fællesskab.
 Den er fuldt ud kompatibel med NVDA Fjernsupport (NVDA Remote).
 Dette er de nuværende forskelle:

+* A gesture (unassigned by default) reports how many computers are connected to a remote session.
 * En indstilling gør det muligt at blokere eksterne talekommandoer, der er forskellige fra tekst.
+* An option allows displaying server welcome message (also known as message of the day) only on first connection or whenever the message changes, ignoring the server preferences.
+* An option to mute remote speech when controlling the local machine and unmute it when controlling the remote machine.
 * Forbedret understøttelse af proxyservere og skjulte TOR-tjenester ([Proxy-supporttilføjelse](https://addons.nvda-project.org/addons/proxy.en.html) er påkrævet).
 * Mulighed for at ændre f11-tasten til en anden kommando.
 Nu fungerer dette som et almindeligt script, så du kan tildele en anden tastaturkommando i dialogen "Håndter kommandoer"".
+* a gesture (unassigned by default) to open the addon options
+* Ability to assign a gesture to the send ctrl+alt+delete option in the input Gestures dialog.
+Warning! you shouldn't assighn the ctrl+alt+delete keys to this option.
+Doing it will stil work normally, but anytime you press ctrl+alt+delete keys to send the ctrl+alt+delete to the remote machine, your own machine will also be affected by the ctrl+alt+delete function, which is likely not what you expect!
 * Indstil værten til at ignorere og videresend den næste kommando direkte til gæsten.
 Dette er praktisk, når du vil sende tastaturkommandoen, der bruges til at skifte mellem kontrol af fjernmaskine og din lokale maskine,